zakerikk/oracle-provider-node/README.md

 #### accessing / generating NEAR private keys
 There's multiple ways to go about this.
 The simplest method would be to create, or sign in to, a NEAR account using the [near web wallet](https://wallet.near.org).
 And then calling `NEAR_ENV={NETWORK} near login` and following the steps provided by the CLI.
 This will generate a access keys in `~/.near-credentials/{NETWORK}/{MY_ACCOUNT}.near.json` which can then be copied into any environment.
+We would also recommend for you to check out batching of transactions, this makes pushing data on chain be done 1 transaction instead of multiple saving you gas.
+See [Batching](#batching) for more information.

 #### contract addresses
 |Network|Contract address|